roboticslab-uc3m/yarp-devices/doc/yarp-devices-install.md

 ## Installation

 Once the required dependencies have been install, the code has to be compiled and installed.
-Note that you will be prompted for your password upon using '''sudo''' a couple of times:
+Note that you will be prompted for your password upon using `sudo` a couple of times:

 ```bash
 cd  # go home